What is Recognition of Prior Learning (RPL) at Red River College?

 Program faculty complete the “Results of Challenge Process and/or Portfolio Assessment” form and notify the student of either successful or unsuccessful RPL.

 Where can students find information about RPL?

-Students are encouraged to contact the RPL Advisor in Enrolment Services and/or to attend a RPL Orientation to learn how the processes work at RRC.
+Students are encouraged to contact the RPL Advisor in Student Support Services and/or to attend a RPL Orientation to learn how the processes work at RRC.
 RPL Orientations are held once a month in the evenings throughout the academic year and are free of charge.
 RPL Orientation dates are on the RRC website.
 Other RPL Orientations are scheduled as requested by program areas, business, industry and other organizations.
 Students may also set up an individual interview with the RPL Advisor to learn more about RPL at RRC.